Stargate: Universe

 The main cast of Universe.
 The series has a much larger main cast than previous Stargate shows.

 Stargate Universe is the third live-action Stargate series, and premiered on October 2, 2009.
 The series was pitched to the Sci Fi Channel in the fall of 2007, just before the writer's strike – which put a hold on the project.
 "The pitch was received very well," according to Stargate Atlantis co-creator Brad Wright.
 Sci Fi Channel ordered Universe after announcing the cancellation of Stargate Atlantis.
 Syfy announced on December 16, 2010, that they would not pick the show up for a third season.
 The final episode aired May 9, 2011.

 The shows focuses on an expedition being stranded several billion light years from Earth on board an Ancient ship called Destiny, which has been traveling through the universe uncrewed for millions of years.
 The show follows the crew as they struggle to survive on board Destiny with no apparent way home.
 The show was intended to have a darker tone than its predecessors and delve more into the humanity of the characters and their relationships with each other.

-Untitled Amazon MGM Stargate series

-The currently untitled Amazon MGM Stargate series was announced by Amazon MGM Studios in November 2025.
-The show is to be led by showrunner Martin Gero, who is himself a franchise veteran having written for all three prior live-action series.
-It was also announced that Brad Wright, co-creator of the prior series', and Joe Mallozzi, long-time Executive Producer on the franchise, would also be returning in contributing producer roles while Dean Devlin and Roland Emmerich, who created the 1994 film, are Executive Producers.
-While few details are currently known about the series' plot, it will not be a reboot of the property but will still look to be accessible to new viewers.